AmpersandTarski/documentation/creating_interfaces.md

 INTERFACE "Project"  : I[Project] ROWS CRuD
 ```
 The word `CRuD` specifies that the user can create, read, and delete projects, but updating will not be possible.

-##Experiment on your own.
-Compile and run the script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models").
-Start by reproducing everything that is shown above.
-It is quite likely that you will be trying out your own ideas before you get to the end...
-Have fun!